Key insights

 Employers interested in these benefits should properly understand the qualification criteria, maintain appropriate documentation, and integrate the credit processes into their hiring and financial practices.

-Benefits of WOTC
+Benefits of integrating WOTC

 WOTC offers a significant benefit to employers.
 As a federal hiring credit, it’s available to all for-profit businesses and tax-exempt organizations (for veteran groups).